 We permanently install everything.
 There’s no putting stuff up or taking it down when the seasons change.

-You have two main parts: a heat pump outside and an air handler (which we’ve talked about a lot already) inside.
+A mini split, or ductless heating and cooling, works using two main parts: a heat pump outside and an air handler (which we’ve talked about a lot already) inside.

 The heat pump draws in warmth from outside in the winter (even when it’s cold out) and amplifies it enough to heat the space.
 In the summer, it gets rid of the warmth in the house.